 All in all I thought it was an excellent speech and what impressed me more about the man was that after the speech he went from table to table, shaking the hands and chatting to each and every one of the guests.
 I could see a couple of people down there that I’d met in the fortnight I’d worked there but didn’t feel inclined to join them.
 Instead I leant across Sophie and asked Jacqui what she did for a living.
 Apparently she was a model who worked for Tracey.
 I hadn’t cottoned on before that Tracey had a modelling agency, although I remembered that Sophie had told me that Tracey had been a successful model when she was younger.

 On the coach back I was sat across the isle from Craig and tried talking cars with him as I’d worked out that was a big interest of his.
 Sophie distracted me by putting my left hand at the top of her thigh and then in an even more intimate place.
-It took me a few minuted before I realised what she wanted and I gave up trying to conveyors with Craig.
-I was really turned on by my actions and amazed at Sophie’s forthrightness and lack of concern that she might be spotted.
+It took me a few minuted before I realised what she wanted and I gave up trying to converse with Craig.
+I was really turned on and amazed at Sophie’s forthrightness and lack of concern of where she was.
 I was so happy that she was so confident of my feelings, so relaxed with me that she could just ask.
-I knew I would find it difficult if it was me who felt randy in that way.
+I knew I would find it difficult if the situation were reversed.

 When we got back to her house she asked me to stay with her and we went to her bedroom straight from the coach.
 I thought I should have thanked her father and said good night to everyone but Sophie just pulled me away.
 Her bedroom was cosy and modern, in much better taste, thankfully, than the parts of the rest of the house I’d seen.
 There was an ensuite shower off intend we had an erotic shower together before going to bed.
 I was happy that the evening had gone as well as I could have hoped.